-"explicit_fiberset_index": The value (Integer) indicates which explicit index file to use.

-- "UNIFORM_DENSITY": Place fibers randomly in each inner to achieve a consistent number of fibers per unit area. - "top_down": The value (Boolean) dictates how the pipeline determines how many fibers to seed in each inner.
-Required. - If "top_down" is true, the program determines the number of fibers per inner with the "target_density".
-If the number of fibers in an inner is less than the "minimum_number", then the minimum number is used. - \cdot "target_density": The value (Double) is the density (fibers/μm2).
-Required only if "top_down" is true. - "minimum_number": The value (Integer) is the minimum number of fibers that the program will place in an inner.
-Required only if "top_down" is true. - If "top_down" is false (i.e., bottom-up), the program determines the number of fibers per unit area (i.e., fiber density) with "target_number" and the area of the smallest inner.
+- "seed": The value (Integer) is the seed for the random number generator that is instantiated before the point picking algorithm for fiber (x,y)-coordinates starts.
+Required. - "WHEEL": Place fibers in each inner following a pattern of radial spokes out from the geometric centroid. - "spoke_count": The value (Integer) is the number of radial spokes.
+Required. - "point_count_per_spoke": The value (Integer) is the number of fibers to place on each spoke out from the centroid (i.e., excluding the centroid).
+Required. - "find_centroid": The value (Boolean), if true, tells the program to include the geometric centroid as a fiber coordinate.
+Required. - "angle_offset": The value (Double, either degrees or radians depending on next parameter, "angle_offset_is_in_degrees") sets the direction of the first spoke in the wheel.
+The rest of the spokes are equally spaced (radially) based on the "spoke_count".
+Required. - "angle_offset_is_in_degrees": The value (Boolean), if true, tells the program to interpret "angle_offset" as degrees.
+If false, the program interprets "angle_offset" in radians.
+Required. - "EXPLICIT": The mode looks for the "explicit.txt" file that the user saved in the simulation directory (samples/<sample_index>/models/<model_index>/sims/<sim index>/) for user-specified fiber (x,y)-coordinates (see config/templates/explicit.txt).
+Note, this file is only required if the user is using the "EXPLICIT" "FiberXYMode".
+An error is thrown if any explicitly defined coordinates are not inside any inners. - No parameters required. - "UNIFORM_DENSITY": Place fibers randomly in each inner to achieve a consistent number of fibers per unit area. - "top_down": The value (Boolean) dictates how the pipeline determines how many fibers to seed in each inner.
+Required. - · If "top_down" is true, the program determines the number of fibers per inner with the "target_density".
+If the number of fibers in an inner is less than the "minimum_number", then the minimum number is used. - · "target_density": The value (Double) is the density (fibers/ μ m2).
+Required only if "top_down" is true. - · "minimum_number": The value (Integer) is the minimum number of fibers that the program will place in an inner.
+Required only if "top_down" is true. - · If "top_down" is false (i.e., bottom-up), the program determines the number of fibers per unit area (i.e., fiber density) with "target_number" and the area of the smallest inner.
 If the number of fibers in an inner is more than the "maximum_number", then the maximum number is used. - "target_number": The value (Integer) is the number of fibers placed in the smallest inner.
-Required only if "top_down" is false. - "maximum_number": The value (Integer) is the maximum number of fibers placed in the largest inner.
+Required only if "top_down" is false. - · "maximum_number": The value (Integer) is the maximum number of fibers placed in the largest inner.
 Required only if "top_down" is false. - "seed": The value (Integer) is the seed for the random number generator that is instantiated before the point picking algorithm for fiber (x,y)-coordinates starts.
 Required.